lightninglabs/faraday/accounting/docs.md

 Known Omissions:
 - This entry type will include on chain resolutions for channel closes that require on chain resolutions that spend from our balance.
+- The current accounting package does not support accounting for payments with duplicate payment hashes, which were allowed in previous versions of lnd.
+Duplicate payments should be deleted or a time range that does not include them should be specified.

 ### Fee
 A fee entry represents the on chain fees we paid for a transaction.